yecril71pl/cpp-docs.pl-pl/docs/standard-library/algorithm-functions.md

 Using integers 6 and -7...
 The integer with the greater absolute value is: -7
 The integer with the greater value is: 6.
-Comparing the members of an initializer_list...The member with the greater value is: 6The integer wiht the greater absolute value is: -7 s1 = ( CInt( 1 ), CInt( 2 ) ).
+Comparing the members of an initializer_list...The member with the greater value is: 6The integer with the greater absolute value is: -7 s1 = ( CInt( 1 ), CInt( 2 ) ).
 s2 = ( CInt( 2 ), CInt( 3 ) ).
 s3 = max ( s1, s2 ) = ( CInt( 2 ), CInt( 3 ) ).